 Heady kavas are known for impacting the mind rather than the body.
 Characterized by a higher concentration of lighter kavalactones, they promote mental clarity, calmness, and sociability.
 These varieties are ideal for daytime use, providing a gentle boost for social gatherings or when you need a lift during your day-to-day activities.
 Kava chemotypes starting with 4 or 6 are usually associated with headier kavas.

 On the other hand, heavy kavas contain more of the heavier kavalactones and primarily affect the body.
 They are known for their muscle-relaxing effects, often leaving you feeling physically heavy and tired.
 Ideal for promoting deep relaxation, heavy kavas are best enjoyed at night, aiding in winding down and preparing for sleep rather than for social activities.
-A kava chemotype starting with 1, 2, and 4 are usually heavier strains of kavas.
+A kava chemotype starting with 1, 2, and 4 are usually heavier cultivars of kavas.

 Balanced kavas strike a middle ground between heady and heavy varieties.
 Versatile in their use, they are suitable for both day and night, depending on the dosage.
 Balanced kavas are an excellent choice for anyone, whether you’re new to kava or an experienced user, as they offer a comprehensive experience of kava’s diverse effects.
 While these lay somewhere in the middle of heavy and heady, they usually contain chemotypes 2, 4, and 6.